 TASTY TOPPINGS: CHOOSE YOUR FAVORITES!

-- fresh sliced or diced jalapeños
+- fresh or pickled jalapeño slices

 - sour cream or Greek yogurt

-- salsa
+- salsa or pico de gallo

 - black beans